-Refer to Figures 8-1 and 8-2 for typical control system wiring diagrams.
+Refer to Figures 8-1 to 8-4 for typical control system wiring diagrams.

 Ensure that the route and length of the supply cable is such that the boiler front cover plate can be easily removed without disconnecting the supply cable from the terminal block.